AathifZahir/ProIntern/README.md

 ## Overview

-**Pro Intern** is a mobile application designed to help students find and apply for internships easily.
-The app provides a user-friendly interface for students to create profiles, explore internship opportunities, and apply based on their preferences and qualifications.
+**Pro Intern** is a mobile application designed to help students find and apply for internships easily while enabling recruiters to create and manage internships.
+The app provides a user-friendly interface for students to organize their tasks, maintain a journal, and advance their careers seamlessly.

 ## Features

-- Role-based authentication for **Professionals** and **Interns**
+### Role-based Authentication
-- Separate login and registration processes for both user types
+- Separate login and registration processes for Interns and Recruiters.

+### For Interns:
+- **Search and Apply for Internships**: Discover opportunities and apply based on preferences and qualifications.
+- **Task Manager**: Organize academic and work-related tasks.
+- **Journal**: Plan, reflect, and track progress through a dedicated journal.

+### For Recruiters:
+- **Create and Manage Internships**: Easily post and manage internship opportunities with relevant details.

+### Additional Features:
-- Searchable dropdown for Sri Lankan districts
+- Searchable dropdown for selecting Sri Lankan districts.
-- Ability to upload and manage profile pictures
+- Profile picture upload (optional).
-- Full name field in the registration process
-- User-specific dashboard for managing internship applications
+- User-specific dashboards to manage applications and internships.
-- Built with **React Native Expo** and **Firebase**

 ## Technology Stack